johnsonchmatc/madisoncollege_ruby_on_rails/introletter.md

 ###Necessities
 * Please note that you MUST have an email address to use this course.
 Remember that Madison College offers all students a free email address that you can now access email from Madison College’s homepage.
 * Access to a computer with a web browser and internet access.
-* A Heroku.com account.
+* A Heroku.com account, which we will setup in class.
-* A Github.com account.
+* A Github.com account, which we will setup in class.
+* A DigitalOcean.com account, which we will setup in class.
-* A Nitrous.io account use this link [https://www.nitrous.io/join/xAc6XsTB2BA](https://www.nitrous.io/join/xAc6XsTB2BA) to get extra N2O.
+* A Nitrous.io account use this link [https://www.nitrous.io/join/xAc6XsTB2BA](https://www.nitrous.io/join/xAc6XsTB2BA) to get extra N2O, which we will setup in class.

 ###Assignments
 The format of the course is broken down into “weeks”.
 The course will last for 8 weeks and each of these weeks there are various assignments.
 You will find the outline for the weeks of the  course under the “Classes” section in Blackboard.
 Weekly assignments include readings, videos, labs, projects and discussions.
 Please look at the "Classes" section in Blackboard for more detail on the actual assignments.
 Due Dates for all assignments are listed in the syllabus.